-Without modifying our opinion, we draw attention to Note 1(a) in the financial report which indicates that the Group incurred a net loss of \$995,453 during the year ended 30 June 2016 and, as of that date, had a net working capital deficiency of \$418,935.
-These conditions, along with other matters as set out in Note 1(a), indicate the existence of a material uncertainty that may cast significant doubt about the Group's ability to continue as a going concern and therefore, the Group may be unable to realise its assets and discharge its liabilities in the normal course of business.
+We draw attention to Note 1(a)(v) in the financial report which describes the conditions which give rise to the existence of a material uncertainty that may cast significant doubt about the Group's ability to continue as a going concern and therefore the Group may be unable to realise its assets and discharge its liabilities in the normal course of business.
+Our opinion is not modified in respect of this matter.